igorkasyanchuk/active_storage_validations/README.md

 $ bundle
 ```

+### Error messages (I18n)

+Once you have installed the gem, you need to add the gem I18n error messages to your app.
+See [Internationalization (I18n)](#internationalization-i18n) section for more details.

 ### Using image metadata validators

 Optionally, to use the image metadata validators (`dimension`, `aspect_ratio` and `processable_image`), you will have to add one of the corresponding gems: